OpenXIP/avt-ia/README.md

 algorithms.
 It is built upon the
 [eXtensible Imaging Platform&trade; (XIP&trade;)](http://www.OpenXIP.org) development
-framework, and can create and consume objects based on [AIM (Annotation and Image Markup] (https://github.com/NCIP/annotation-and-image-markup) models.
+framework, and can create and consume objects based on [AIM (Annotation and Image Markup)] (https://github.com/NCIP/annotation-and-image-markup) models.

-The Algorithm Execution&trade; (IA&trade;) component of AVT&trade; is an XIP-based [DICOM Hosted Application](http://medical.nema.org/Dicom/2011/11_19pu.pdf)
+The Image Annotation&trade; (IA&trade;) component of AVT&trade; is an XIP-based [DICOM Hosted Application](http://medical.nema.org/Dicom/2011/11_19pu.pdf)
 for creating AIM objects associated with DICOM studies.
 IA can be run using a [DICOM Hosting System](http://medical.nema.org/Dicom/2011/11_19pu.pdf), such as the [XIP Host&trade;](https://github.com/OpenXIP/xip-host).
-AE&trade; is implemented in Java with Swing, and utilizes scene graphs created with the [XIP Libraries&trade;](https://github.com/OpenXIP/xip-libraries).
+IA&trade; is implemented in Java with Swing, and utilizes scene graphs created with the [XIP Libraries&trade;](https://github.com/OpenXIP/xip-libraries).

 The ultimate goals of the project include: